 Objectives Improving digital infrastructure Advancing digital inclusion Enhancing our knowledge economy Short-term I year Commence the roll out of full fibre broadband across the Council's social housing stock.
 Ensure people can get access to internet through libraries and community buildings.
 Support businesses to develop an on-line presence and move towards digitally enabled operations allowing them to market goods and services online.
 Medium-term 2-4 years Work with providers to deliver the digital connectivity programme for the availability of 4G or 5G in town centres across the borough.
 Improve access to good connectivity, basic digital skills and for residents to have access to devices, through a family learning approach.
 Utilise the advancement of digital infrastructure to attract new tech companies into the borough and to deliver smarter services.
-Long-term 4+ years Develop a strong base of tech sector businesses in the borough to create a Harrow tech hub. economy as it such as th the Council we aim to ir ment and growth of the local a whole and key sectors within e knowledge economy.
-Led by s Digital Infrastructure Strategy, mprove opportunities for nd businesses by coordinating technology, whil and businesses h equipment, and oadband and mobile phone st ensuring residents have the necessary skills, infrastructure to take w opportunities and Smart
+Long-term 4+ years Ensure that all businesses, social housing and private rented properties in the borough have access to full fibre broadband or 5G and all new developments have full fibre installed.
+Deliver a revised digital skills programme to reflect changes in functional skills of the community.
+Develop a strong base or tech sector businesses in the borough to create a Harrow tech hub. economy as it such as th the Council ment and growth of the local a whole and key sectors within e knowledge economy.
+Led by s Digital Infrastructure Strategy, nprove opportunities for technology, whil and businesses h equipment, and roadband and mobile phone st ensuring residents have the necessary skills, infrastructure to take w opportunities and Smart individuals and businesses by coordinating